Greenhouse Gases 101: 5 Easy Prevention Tips

 The Facts About Energy Efficient Light Bulbs

-With so many countries phasing out heavy wattage incandescent bulbs, we feel it's time to take a hard look at the light bulb options on the market right now.
+With so many countries phasing out heavy wattage incandescent bulbs, we feel it's time to take a hard look at the energy efficient light bulbs on the market right now.

 Using light bulbs to save energy is extremely important to our environment and your energy costs.
 We now have a better understanding of how much energy small gestures such as changing your light bulbs can make.
 Remember these numbers the next time someone says replacing your bulbs will not save much energy.

 Over the last few years in the European Union incandescent bulbs have been phased out and replaced by compact florescent light bulbs or CFLs.
 The Ecodesign Regulatory Committee believes this small change will save citizens almost 40 TWh a year, a TWh is equal to 114 million watts.
 If you are not sure what that means, this infographic puts those numbers into perspective.